Rebecca Woodington and Spencer Blackwell put the delegates of the 2019 CRN WE Primary

 Heather Tinkler, Avon and Wiltshire Mental Health Partnership NHS Trust:

 “One of the main benefits for patients is that it gives them another option.
-It’s empowering for them and it gives them a chance to do something that they might not normally be able to do.
+It’s empowering for them

-I think one of the great things that one of our research staff report back on is that when we see patients for research studies, we’re often asking them a lot of questions that aren’t normally asked, and I think the patients really appreciate the extra care they might get from taking part in research projects.”
+I think one of the great things that one of our research staff report back on is that when we see

 Debbie Redfern, Charlotte Levell, Jen Miles, Monks Park Surgery:

-“Research means to us staff development, better patient care, deeper understanding and knowledge, and growth within the practice.”
+“Research means to us staff development, better patient care, deeper understanding and knowledge,

 Fiona Goodchild, Frome Valley Medical Centre:

-“It’s good for the patients because we’re exploring different ideas to help their conditions, and it’s good for the practice because it brings in some revenue.”
+“It’s good for the patients because we’re exploring different ideas to help their conditions, and it’s

 Dr Jane Goram, Frome Valley Medical Practice:

-“I think the patients really like it because they realise we’re taking their condition seriously and it gives us new ideas of ways to treat them either now or in the future.”
+“I think the patients really like it because they realise we’re taking their condition seriously and it

 Dr Andrew Smith, Combe Dow Surgery: